French aircraft carrier Charles de Gaulle: Indian-Pakistani crisis

-In June 2002 while Charles de Gaulle was in the Arabian Sea, armed Rafale fighters conducted combat air-patrols with the United States Navy off the coast of India and Pakistan, marking a significant point in the Rafale M's operational career and its integration with the carrier.
+In June 2002 while Charles de Gaulle was in the Arabian Sea, armed Rafale fighters conducted combat air patrols with the United States Navy off the coasts of India and Pakistan, marking a significant point in the Rafale M's operational career and its integration with the carrier.

 Continuing operations

 Charles de Gaulle participated in further actions as part of Operation Enduring Freedom in 2005.
 She returned to Southwest Asia in May 2006 and shortly after supported coalition efforts over Afghanistan.
 The aircraft carrier regularly participates in the annual bilateral naval exercises between the Indian and French navies called 'Varuna'.